“My mission is to pioneer

 Short Bio: Patrick Meier (PhD) is an internationally recognized thought leader & speaker on the application of new technologies for humanitarian response.
 He presently serves as Director of Social Innovation at QCRI where he develops next generation Humanitarian Technologies in partnership with several international humanitarian organizations.
 Patrick is also the author of the widely read blog iRevolution and of the forthcoming book: “Digital Humanitarians: How Big Data is Changing the Face of Humanitarian Response.”
 He previously co-founded and co-directed Harvard’s Program on Crisis Mapping & Early Warning and served as Director of Crisis Mapping at Ushahidi.
 Patrick is also the co-founder of the International CrisisMappers Network and of the Digital Humanitarian Network.
 He has a PhD from The Fletcher School of Law and Diplomacy, a Pre-Doc from Stanford and an MA from Columbia University.
 Twitter: @patrickmeier.

-Patrick’s photography: All images below are copyrighted by Patrick Meier.
+Patrick’s photography: A President Emerita of New York’s prestigious Museum of Modern Art (MoMA) once described Patrick’s aerial photography of Italy as “fascinating,” “wonderful,” and “like a montage by many a contemporary artist.”
+All images below are copyrighted by Patrick Meier.
 They may be used freely for non-commercial purposes only and only if they are clearly credited to Patrick Meier and linked to iRevolution.net.